 Updating Flash Image on an xTP

-First create the SD card image using steps at start of section
+First create the SD card image using steps at start of section titled “Make an SD Card for Flash”.

 Follow these steps when xTP is in a state where SD card slow is exposed.
 In the V1 xTP readers this first requires removing the top circuit board fastened with screws so that the bottom circuit board is accessible.